deity-io/falcon-platform-docs/docs/platform/client/routing.md

 As explained above, static URLs use the `path` prop to match a path to a component.

 You will see we are also matching on `path` with a dynamic variable for `:page?`.
-In this instance it handles the blogs pagination is is later avaialable as params passed automatically to the `Blog` component.
+In this instance it handles the blogs pagination and is later available as param passed automatically to the `Blog` component.

 ```js
 <Route exact path="/" component={Home} />